 When founding Zuccaro Law, LLC, John wanted to make sure to give back to those that serve our communities.
 John’s grandfather was a veteran of the United States Army, having served in the 24th Infantry Division during the Korean War, where he was awarded the Purple Heart.
-John’s father worked as a civilian at the Boston Police Department – most notably as manager of paid details.
+John’s father worked as a civilian at the Boston Police Department, most notably as manager of paid details, and was also President of SENA Local 9158 – a nearly 750-member union covering the cities and towns of Boston, Orleans, and Norton, Massachusetts.
 John’s Grandmother was extremely active in East Boston community organizations and was a school crossing guard with the Boston Police.
 John’s mother was a paraprofessional at a local middle school.
 It is for these reasons that Zuccaro Law, LLC is proud to support our veterans and active duty military, law enforcement, first responders, and teachers by providing them discounts on all our rates.

 Prior to forming Zuccaro Law, LLC, John gained invaluable experience as an Associate Attorney at The Law Office of Robert Pellegrini, Inc., d/b/a PK Boston Law and at The Law Office of Scott C. Holmes.
 In those roles, John handled a wide variety of civil matters, including, among other things, estate planning, small business formation, real estate and property matters, contract drafting and disputes, and civil litigation.
 John’s broad litigation experience had him representing clients in personal injury, contract, employment discrimination, collections, construction, corporate, and other disputes.
 John has argued before the Boston Municipal Court, District Court Department, Superior Court Department, and the Massachusetts Appeals Court.
 This invaluable litigation experience helps John provide non-litigation clients with a different perspective on how to address issues in order to best attempt to avoid a costly and time-consuming dispute.